thearchbees/fishwatch/README.md

 ## High Level Architecture [🔝](#fishwatch)

 ### Architecture Work for FishWatch
-Our architectural work for the FishWatch system was guided by a deep understanding of the aquaculture industry's needs and the specific requirements of Livestock Insights Incorporated.
-We focused on creating a solution that is not only technologically advanced but also practical and user-friendly for fish farmers.
+Our architectural work for the FishWatch system was guided by a deep understanding of the aquaculture industry's needs and the specific requirements of Livestock Insights Incorporated. we crafted a modular and scalable architecture that addresses the core objectives of real-time data processing & monitoring, data analysis, connectivity and user accessibility.

 ![image](./diagrams/FIshWatchSolutionApproach2.svg)